 - sea salt and freshly ground black pepper

-Preheat the oven to 375 degrees F, and adjust a rack to the top third.
+- Set the oven.
+Preheat the oven to 375°F, and adjust a rack to the top third.

-Turn he heat to low and pour in the beef broth and wine to deglaze the pan.
+- Deglaze the pan.
+Turn the heat to low and pour in the beef broth and wine to deglaze the pan.
 Use a wooden spatula (if you have one -- otherwise a spoon), to gently scrape any bits of stuck onion and/or mushroom from the bottom of the pan, and incorporate it into the liquid.
 Turn the heat to high and bring to a boil.
 Then reduce the heat to low again and simmer.

-Cut the remaining 1/4 of the baguette into small cubes and add them to the same baking sheet you used for the slices.
-Mix the remaining 1 tablespoon of butter with the remaining 1/2 tablespoon of garlic and melt it in the microwave, or a tiny sauté pan.
+- Prepare cubes of the bread for the top of the casserole.
+Cut the remaining ¼ of the baguette into small cubes and add them to the same baking sheet you used for the slices.
+Mix the remaining 1 tablespoon of butter with the remaining ½ tablespoon of garlic and melt it in the microwave, or a tiny sauté pan.
 Drizzle this over the cubed bread on the baking sheet and sprinkle with salt and pepper.
 Toss gently with your hands to be sure it's well mixed.
 (Be careful as the baking sheet might still be hot!)
-Place this in the oven (still at 375 degrees F), until golden, 10 to 15 minutes.
+Place this in the oven (still at 375°F), until golden, 10 to 15 minutes.
 Remove from the oven and set aside.
 Leave the oven on.

-Bake in the (still) preheated 375 degree F oven until it's bubbling along the edges, about 20 minutes.
+- Bake.
+Bake in the (still) preheated 375°F oven until it's bubbling along the edges, about 20 minutes.

 - Cool and serve.
 Let it cool for about 10 minutes and then serve.